Welcome to Year 1!

 We politely request that adults support their children in being independent in organising their own belongings and refrain from coming into the cloakroom to help.
 (We know it’s tricky!)

-The door to the classroom is opened from 8.45am for parents/ carers to speak to staff to deliver messages such as collections etc. In line with school policy adults and children should not enter the school before the whistle for any other reason.
+The door to the classroom is opened from 8.40am for parents/ carers to speak to staff to deliver messages such as collections etc. In line with school policy adults and children should not enter the school before this time.

 Here is a copy of our weekly class timetable.
 This is an example of what our week will look like but it is subject to change dependent on weekly events.